dinopoke/obsidian-vault/Notes/Vivid Encounters Notes.md

 breaking blow no AP needed

-reduce mage to 15
+reduce mage to 20

+Bugs/Unimplemented
-rat jockey doesn't drop a weapon
+- rat jockey doesn't drop a weapon at the moment
+- picking up the same weapon type doesn't refresh breaking blow
+- no way to leave weapon unpicked